-Discount Rate - The discount rate used to measure the OPEB Liability at June 30, 2018 was 3.87%.
+Discount Rate - The discount rate used to measure the OPEB Liability at June 30, 2019 was 3.50%.
 This represents the municipal bond return rate as chosen by the State.
 The source is the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 As the long-term rate of return is less than the municipal bond rate, it is not considered in the calculation of the discount rate, rather the discount rate is set at the municipal bond rate.

-Health Care Trend Assumptions - For pre-Medicare preferred provider organization (PPO) and health maintenance organization (HMO) medical benefits, the trend rate is initially 5.8% and decreases to a 5.0% long-term trend rate after eight years.
-For self-insured post-65 PPO and HMO medical benefits, the trend rate is 4.5%.
-For prescription drug benefits, the initial trend rate is 8.0% decreasing to a 5.0% long-term trend rate after seven years.
-The Medicare Advantage trend rate is 4.5% and will continue in all future years.
+Health Care Trend Assumptions - For pre-Medicare medical benefits, the trend is initially 5.7% and decreases to a 4.5% long-term trend rate after eight years.
+For post-65 medical benefits, the actual fully-insured Medicare Advantage trend rates for fiscal year 2020 are reflected.
+The assumed post-65 medical trend is 4.5% for all future years.
+For prescription drug benefits, the initial trend rate is 7.5% and decreases to a 4.5% long-term trend rate after eight years.